Hypergraph Multi-Modal Learning for EEG-based Emotion Recognition in Conversation: Results and Discussion

 \subsection{Ablation Study}

-To validate the effectiveness of key components in our Hyper-MML framework, we perform comprehensive ablation experiments on the the key components of Hyper-MML in Table \ref{tab:Ablation}.
+To validate the effectiveness of key components in our Hyper-MML framework, we perform comprehensive ablation experiments on the key components of Hyper-MML in Table \ref{tab:Ablation}.

-\textbf{Performance Evaluation of ABEMA:} The ablation study on ABEMA reveals the critical importance of the hierarchical mutual-cross attention mechanism.
+\textbf{Performance Evaluation of ABEMA:} The ablation study on ABEMA reveals the critical importance of both the subject-specific layer and the hierarchical mutual-cross attention mechanism.
+Removing the subject-specific layer results in 73.52\% accuracy and 73.98\% F1-score, representing performance drops of 4.69\% and 3.82\% respectively, confirming its essential role in handling inter-subject variability.
 Removing intra-band attention results in 72.11\% accuracy and 72.28\% F1-score, while removing inter-band attention leads to 72.29\% accuracy and 72.83\% F1-score, indicating that inter-band relationships are slightly more crucial than intra-band dependencies.
 The most significant performance degradation occurs when both attention mechanisms are removed, dropping to 70.24\% accuracy and 70.67\% F1-score, representing decreases of 7.97\% and 7.13\% respectively.
 This substantial decline confirms that the hierarchical attention design effectively captures complex frequency-domain relationships in EEG signals, enabling optimal integration of complementary information across different frequency bands.

 \textbf{Performance Evaluation of AHFM:} The AHFM ablation experiments demonstrate the effectiveness of the adaptive weighting strategy in hypergraph construction.
 Removing node weights results in 75.92\% accuracy and 75.49\% F1-score, while removing hyperedge weights leads to 75.22\% accuracy and 75.31\% F1-score, suggesting that node-level adaptive weighting has a slightly greater impact on performance.
 When both weight mechanisms are eliminated, performance drops to 72.46\% accuracy and 72.87\% F1-score, representing decreases of 5.75\% and 4.93\% respectively.
-These results validate that the adaptive weight allocation mechanism enables the model to dynamically prioritize the most informative modalities and relationship types, optimizing information propagation within the hypergraph structure and significantly enhancing multimodal fusion effectiveness.
+These results validate that the adaptive weight allocation mechanism enables the model to dynamically prioritize the most informative modalities and relationship types, optimizing information propagation within the hypergraph structure and significantly enhancing multi-modal fusion effectiveness.